 To make the spice powder; heat the oil in a frying pan.
-Add the chillies, asafoetida, fenugreek seeds along with the cumin and coriander seeds.
+Add the chillies, asafoetida, fenugreek seeds along with the cumin, coriander seeds and cinnamon stick.
 Fry for 2 minutes on medium heat.
 Now add the urad dal and chana dal.
 Fry for a further couple of minutes on a low flame.
 As they start to change colour turn the heat off.
 Cool the mix and grind in a coffee grinder until fine.
 Add the grated coconut to a blender along with the spice powder & a splash of water.
 Blend to a fine paste & set aside.

 In separate sauce pan heat oil add the asafoetida and mustard seeds.
 As they start to crackle add the curry leaves frying for a few seconds.
 Now add the sliced shallots and fry for 2-3 minutes.